 What Eats Wood Ducks?

-Some of the predators of wood ducks include
+Some of the predators of wood ducks include the following animals.

-Wood Duck Reproduction, Babies, And Lifespan
+Wood Duck Reproduction, Babies, and Lifespan

 Wood ducks lay one to two broods each year, each brood ranging from 6 to 16 eggs.
 The incubation period for these eggs is 28 to 37 days.
-Once the ducklings hatch, they are alert and covered in a full down coat.
+Once the ducklings hatch, they are alert and covered in a full-down coat.
 Only a day after their hatching, they are able to jump down from the nesting cavity.
 The nesting period lasts from 56 to 70 days.

-They are known to participate in intraspecific brood parasitism, or egg dumping.
+They are known to participate in intraspecific brood parasitism or egg dumping.
 Females will often lay their eggs in another female’s nest, leaving the latter to raise the ducklings once they hatch.
 Because of egg dumping, some nests have been found to have 29 eggs rather than the typical maximum of 16.

 Wood Duck Populationanimals that start with W